Mihăileni, Harghita: Location

-The centre village is situated in Upper Ciuc along the no. 124 county road.
-Its inner area is crossed by the Racu (Rákos) Stream.
-The village was formed at the meeting point of this stream and the Csorgó Stream springing from the Kőd Mountain.
-The Kőd Peak (845 m) rises to the northeast, the Kőcsonka Peak (886 m) to the north; the Frumoasa Stream crosses the border in the south.
-In the west it is bordered by the Pagan Mountain (1,195 m), Kőnyak and the Livezi Peak.
+Mihăileni is situated in the foothills of the Ciuc Mountains, at an altitude of 739 m, on the banks of the river Racul.
+The settlement was formed at the meeting point of this river and the Csorgó Stream springing from the Kőd Mountain.
+The Kőd Peak (845 m) rises to the northeast, the Kőcsonka Peak (886 m) to the north; the river Frumoasa crosses the border in the south.
+In the west it is bordered by the Pagan Mountain (1,195 m), Kőnyak, and the Livezi Peak.
 Several mineral water springs can be found here.

 History

 Its name was first recorded in 1333 when a ’sacerdos de Sancto Michaele’ was mentioned in a papal tithe register.
 In 1539, it was mentioned as Zent Mijhal, in 1684 as Csik Szent Mihály.
 Its Hungarian name received its current form in 1913.
 Until, 1919, its Romanian names was Sânmihaiu, then it was changed to Cic-Sânmihaiu, and finally the current official name.

 The village suffered a lot in 1694 on occasion of the Tartar invasion, it was then that the neighboring village called Cibrefalva was completely devastated.

 The component villages were historically part of the Székely Land area of Transylvania and belonged to Csíkszék district until the administrative reform of Transylvania in 1876, when they fell within Csík County in the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, they became part of Romania and fell within Ciuc County during the interwar period.
-In 1940, the second Vienna Award granted the Northern Transylvania to Hungary and they were held by Hungary until 1944.
-After Soviet occupation, the Romanian administration returned and the town became officially part of Romania in 1947.
+In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
+At the start of the Hungarian–Romanian War of 1918–1919, the locality passed under Romanian administration.
+After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and fell within plasa Frumoasa of Ciuc County during the interwar period.

+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary.
+Towards the end of World War II, Romanian and Soviet armies entered the area in September 1944.
+The territory of Northern Transylvania remained under Soviet military administration until 9 March 1945, after which it became again part of Romania.
+In 1950, after Communist Romania was established, Mihăileni became part of the Ciuc Raion of Stalin Region.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
-In 1968, the province was abolished, and since then, the commune has been part of Harghita County.
+After the administrative reform of 1968, the region was abolished, and since then, the commune has been part of Harghita County.

 Demographics

-The commune has an absolute Hungarian (Székely) majority.
-According to the 2011 census it has a population of 2,632 of which 79.9% or 2,103 are Hungarian, while 517 (19.64%) are Romanians.
-The village of Livezi has an ethnic Romanian majority.
+The commune has an absolute Hungarian (Székely) majority, while the village of Livezi has an ethnic Romanian majority.
+According to the 2011 census, Mihăileni had a population of 2,644, of which 79.54% were Hungarians and 18.87% were Romanians.
+At the 2021 census, there were 2,593 inhabitants; of those, 77.21% were Hungarians, 13.88% Romanians, and 1.97% Roma.